Battle of Geronium: Battle of Geronium

-Seeing the Carthaginians deployed on the hill, Minucius sent a group of elites to drive them off.
+Seeing the Carthaginians deployed on the hill, Minucius sent a group of velites to drive them off.
 In turn, Hannibal reinforced the hill with just enough soldiers to fight the Romans to a stalemate.
 This caused Minucius to send the Roman and Italian allied cavalry up the hill, which Hannibal immediately countered with his light Numidian cavalry and heavy Spanish and Libyphoenician cavalry.
 With the cavalry engaged, Minucius lost his best tool for scouting the battleground and discovering the trap Hannibal had set for him.
 After skirmishing for a while, the Roman cavalry slowly began to give ground against their more skilled opponents.

 Minucius, observing the situation, now called out his four legions and marched towards and then up the hill.
 Hannibal had also deployed his infantry beyond the hill and now advanced to meet the advancing Romans.
 The sequence and timing of events, all planned and orchestrated by Hannibal, did not give the Roman general any time to examine the ground or scout the area.
 Fabius, who was watching the events unfold from his camp, called his army to arms but did not move out to help his fellow general.

 Just as the Roman infantry commanded by Minucius reached the hill and was moving up the slopes, the Roman cavalry broke and began to scatter.
-The Roman light troops, alreadyhard-pressedd, were also driven back on the marching legions.
+The Roman light troops, already hard-pressed, were also driven back on the marching legions.
 The Roman battle formation was disrupted, and before the Romans could regain cohesion, the Carthaginians concealed in the hollows emerged and fell on the exposed flanks and rear of the Roman battle line.
 Hannibal and his infantry struck the now unbalanced Romans from the front before the shock of the ambush faded or Minucius could take corrective action.
 Attacked from all sides, a part of the Romans broke ranks and fled.
 Others were surrounded and fought for their lives.